 A learn-by-doing course in the methods of conducting library research and writing a documented paper.
 Students will work in the library on self-selected subjects under the supervision and guidance of the instructor in a tutorial relationship.
-For successful completion, each student will write a paper documented with fçotnotes and bibliography in accordance with a standard system.
+For successful completion, each student will write a documented paper in accordance with a standard system.
 NOTE: If this course is used to satisfy writing requirements for transfer courses to OWCC, a minimum grade of "C" is required.